 Often it takes a tragedy to seek a remedy.
 Such was the genesis of White Ribbon.

-In 1989, on the afternoon of December 6, a student at the University of Montreal massacred 14 of his fellow female students.
-His actions traumatised a nation and brought the issue of violence against women to the forefront of our collective consciousness.
+Marc Lépine’s actions traumatised a nation and brought the issue of violence against women to the forefront of our collective consciousness.

-It is now an international effort in over 57 countries, of men and boys working to end violence against women.
+White Ribbon is now an international effort in over 57 countries, of men and boys working to end violence against women.